Problem Details for ASP.NET Core APIs

 As you implement these practices in your own projects, you'll discover even more ways to tailor Problem Details to your specific needs.
 I shared what worked well for my use cases.

-Problem Details is just one of the best practices covered in my upcoming RESTful APIs course.
+Problem Details is just one of the best practices covered in my upcoming REST APIs course.
 Check it out if you're looking for a comprehensive guide.

 Good luck out there, and I'll see you next week.